Apply Calibrations

 Where -T results in calling the

-This process will run for a while (hours) but in principle is suffient do be done once, of the LG-HG correlation factors weren't incorrectly applied.
+This process will run for a while (hours) but in principle is sufficient do be done once, if nothing has been changed which should affect the trigger primitives calculation.
 This process won't create any plots.

-Afterwards, the calibration can be run directly on that raw-file wiht the trigger primitives.
+Afterwards, the calibration can be run directly on that raw-file with the trigger primitives.
 Which is a rather quick procedure and could be repeated multiple times if need be.

 The option -C results in the calibration application based on $CALIBFILE.root and calculation of the energies for each tile, while the option -t suppresses the trigger-calculation.